 After NLP therapy, he now remembers the scene as though he was watching it on video not like he was in it at all.
 The gun seems smaller than it really was.
 The lighting is dimmer and the colors now seem faded or subdued.
 These changes reflect a lessening of intensity that is a part of the process of desensitizing a traumatic experience.
 Bill is beginning to view his traumatic memory in a similar way to his non-traumatic memories.
 His healing is progressing nicely.

 His disturbance level had dropped.
-It had been reduced somewhere between a level 2 and 3.
+It had been reduced somewhere between level 2 and 3.
 When I inquired about what kept that remaining level of disturbance present he said that his store had still not hired any security personnel.
 We also discussed the crime statistics for the area, which had been on the rise for several years.
-The neighborhood was in fact very crime prone.
+The neighborhood was in fact very crime-prone.
 Given the reality of the area where he worked his discomfort level was appropriate.

 Bill decided that what he needed to do was seek employment elsewhere.
 He had been working with the store for eight years and enjoyed his work.
-He was however concerned about the changing nature of the neighborhood, the increase in crime and his store’s lack of willingness to hire security personnel.
+He was however concerned about the changing nature of the neighborhood, the increase in crime, and his store’s lack of willingness to hire security personnel.
 Even after his robbery in the store parking lot, the owner refused to increase the store’s security.
-Bill decided that this was reasonable cause for any prudent person to make a change.
+Bill decided that this was a reasonable cause for any prudent person to make a change.
 I concurred.

-Within a few weeks Bill found employment in a better neighborhood and at a better salary.
+Within a few weeks, Bill found employment in a better neighborhood and at a better salary.
 After this change, he reported that his disturbance level dropped to zero and he had no remaining signs of residual stress from his traumatic experience.

-This case example illustrates the successful use of the NLP Phobia, Trauma and PTSD treatment in therapy with a single incident traumatic experience.
+This case example illustrates the successful use of the NLP Phobia, Trauma, and PTSD treatment in therapy with a single incident traumatic experience.
 When several similar incidents have been linked together, each incident and every important aspect of each incident must be treated to achieve the desired effect of complete desensitization and resolution of the signs and symptoms of traumatic stress.

-To schedule an appointment with Steve -- call 972-997-9955 today.
+To schedule an appointment with Steve – call 972-997-9955 today.